tinamayswinkels/7-day-coding/index-3.md

 This program goes well beyond the basics and teaches you how to build a freelance career as a web developer (or land a job at an agency if that's more your thing).&nbsp;

-**A few highlights in the curriculum:&nbsp;**<br>\- learning how to use jQuery (a library for Javascript) to add interactive elements like pop-up lightbox galleries, sliders / carousels, hamburger mobile menus etc.&nbsp;<br>\- how to create dynamic layouts for things like blog posts or project pages<br>\- how to create smooth animations on hover and other transitions&nbsp;<br>\- how to add live chat widget<br>\- how to add custom contact forms that sync with a CRM like Hubspot<br>\- how to create advanced layouts with overlapping elements (like the IOC website)<br>\- how to optimise your website for performance in every browser and on mobile devices&nbsp;
+**A few highlights in the curriculum:&nbsp;**<br>\- learning how to use jQuery (a library for Javascript) to add interactive elements like pop-up lightbox galleries, sliders / carousels, hamburger mobile menus etc.&nbsp;<br>\- how to create dynamic layouts for things like blog posts or project pages using jekyll<br>\- how to create smooth animations on hover and other transitions&nbsp;<br>\- how to add custom contact forms that sync with a CRM like Hubspot<br>\- how to create advanced designs with overlapping elements (like the IOC website)<br>\- advanced performance optimisation in every browser and on mobile devices&nbsp;

 Check out our [course page](http://www.instituteofcode.com/courses/web-dev){: target="_blank"} for all the details and examples of student projects\!&nbsp;<br><br>The main difference though between an online course and in-person immersive is in the practical experience – it's one thing to understand the theory of specific properties; It's another thing completely to build an entire website from scratch.
 We focus in the bootcamp on taking the skills you have learnt in the video modules and applying them, building things and breaking things, learning how to troubleshoot and write efficient code.
-So that by the time you finish the program you can confidently build website for yourself or clients, from start to finish.&nbsp;
+So that by the time you finish the program you can confidently build advanced websites for yourself or clients, from start to finish.&nbsp;

 ![](/images/21544120_1619366984782168_8914572262766507567_o.jpg){: width="2048" height="1365"}<br><br>We also cover how to take these skills and build them into a business, including how to find build an effective portfolio, find and pitch to clients, scope and price projects etc. We give our students everything they need to hit the ground running and start working on real client projects – and it's not uncommon for students to land their first paying client less than one month after the bootcamp.&nbsp;